- What is cryopreservation/sperm banking?

 Generally speaking, there is little we can do to affect the future.
 Just out of reach, it rolls on indifferent to our wants and needs.
 One happy exception to this rule, however, is our ability to freeze sperm in a cryobank and thus preserve it for future use.

 Usually, men bank sperm because they are about to undergo a procedure such as prostate surgery, or about to take medications which could affect their sperm production — such as chemotherapy of radiation as part of a cancer treatment.
 Other men might have a medical condition which is beginning to affect their ability to ejaculate, such as MS or diabetes.
-Or they may be about to undergo a vasectomy, yet still want the option to have kids later on.
+They may be about to undergo a vasectomy, yet still want the option to have kids later on.
+Or, they may want to delay fatherhood until later in life which would effect the quality of their sperm.

 Whatever your reason for cryobanking, Maze Labs offer a full line of services to collect, freeze and store sperm.
 To ensure the future viability of your sperm, we first do a thorough semen analysis before banking.
 After each specimen is frozen for 48 hours, we then thaw a small sample and test it again to see how well it survived the freezing.